amnaraheel/Detectify/README.md

 app, and a screen for detecting object movement.

 # Features
-The key features of the Detectify include:
+The key features of the Detectify include: <br />
-• Real-time object movement detection using the device's camera.
+• Real-time object movement detection using the device's camera. <br />
-• Display of a toast message when object movement is detected.
+• Display of a toast message when object movement is detected. <br />
-• Multiple screens/pages for user interaction.
+• Multiple screens/pages for user interaction. <br />
-• Ability to switch between different screens/pages.
+• Ability to switch between different screens/pages. <br />
-• Permission handling for accessing the device's camera.
+• Permission handling for accessing the device's camera. <br />
-• Efficient image processing for detecting movement.
+• Efficient image processing for detecting movement. <br />
-• Use of image comparison techniques to identify changes between frames.
+• Use of image comparison techniques to identify changes between frames. <br />

 # Project Structure
 The project follows a standard Android project structure created in Android Studio.
-The main components of the project structure are:
+The main components of the project structure are: <br />
-• MainActivity: serves as the entry point of the application and manages the navigation between different screens/pages.
+• MainActivity: serves as the entry point of the application and manages the navigation between different screens/pages. <br />
-• detect_movement.xml: XML layout file defining the UI for the object movement detection screen.
+• detect_movement.xml: XML layout file defining the UI for the object movement detection screen. <br />
-• activity_main.xml: XML layout file defining the UI for the home screen.
+• activity_main.xml: XML layout file defining the UI for the home screen. <br />
 • about.xml: XML layout file defining the UI for the information screen.
-• Camera2API: handles the camera functionality, including opening the camera, capturing frames, and processing images for movement detection.
+• Camera2API: handles the camera functionality, including opening the camera, capturing frames, and processing images for movement detection. <br />
-• convertImageToBitmap(): converts the captured Image object into a Bitmap for image processing.
+• convertImageToBitmap(): converts the captured Image object into a Bitmap for image processing. <br />
-• detectMovement(): compares the current and previous frames to detect movement by calculating the pixel differences.
+• detectMovement(): compares the current and previous frames to detect movement by calculating the pixel differences. <br />
-• getPermission(): checks and requests the necessary camera permission from the user.
+• getPermission(): checks and requests the necessary camera permission from the user. <br />
-• onRequestPermissionsResult(): handles the result of the permission request.
+• onRequestPermissionsResult(): handles the result of the permission request. <br />
 • openCamera(): opens the camera and sets up the capture session.
-• onImageAvailableListener(): processes the captured image frames and detects object movement.
+• onImageAvailableListener(): processes the captured image frames and detects object movement. <br />
 • page0(), page1(), page2(): methods for switching between different
-screens/pages.
+screens/pages. <br />

 # Implementation Details
 The Detectify utilizes the Camera2 API for accessing the device's camera and capturing